tantodefi/speedrunLUKSO-challenges/README.md

 you can see that once we connect we have access to another account which we can use for transactions

 ![alt text](grid-owner-1.png)

-so from here - you can basically take on eof the previous challenges examples and make it into a grid mini dapp.

-🌐 Create a grid mini-app from one of the previous challenges builds using the @lukso/up-provider package and host the grid app on Universal Everything profile.
-The goal here is to get one of the previous starter builds live as a grid mini-app, be creative and maybe even ship them to mainnet!

-- [ ] basic LSP8 nft example
-- [ ] basic LSP7 token vending machine
-- [ ] basic staking machine
-- [ ] basic svg nft LSP8 example

-Don't be scared to add more features to these basic examples making them even more interesting mini dapps!

 think about how to make interesting new UI's based on dapps whose when are loaded in the context of a grid maybe render differently - a great example of this is the official mini dapp example starter repo form the
 LUKSO team https://github.com/lukso-network/miniapp-nextjs-template